fadlifarham/saw/README.md

+# Simple Additive Weighting (SAW) Algorithm Project

-"# Simple Additive Weighting (SAW) Algorithm Project"
+This project aims to implement a web-based Simple Additive Weighting (SAW) Algorithm using Laravel